 More Digestive Herbs

-The following herbs have a favorable effect on the digestive process by controlling the stomach and the intestine movements (peristaltic movements) and increasing the secretion of gastric juices, which are necessary for good digestion.
+The following herbs favorably affect the digestive process by controlling the stomach and the intestine movements (peristaltic movements) and increasing the secretion of gastric juices, which are necessary for good digestion.

 Abdominal pain is usually caused by functional digestion disorders, such as “nervous stomach,” excess gas, bloated stomach or slow digestion, inadequate food mixtures, or constipation.
-Herbs good for the digestive system to regulate and balance the digestive process.
+Herbs are suitable for the digestive system to regulate and balance the digestive process.
 If the causes of disorders are suppressed.

-Fennel belongs to the “Umbelliferae” botanical family, and anise, cumin, and coriander, among other plants.
+Fennel and anise, cumin, and coriander belong to the “Umbelliferae” botanical family.
 These herbs contain essences with digestive and carminative (against intestinal gas) properties.

 No herbal remedy, plant-based treatment, or medicine-based one can compensate for digestive disorders caused by an unhealthy diet.